Best GPS Vehicle Tracker (2026) – Tested & Ranked

 - Mobile and desktop tracking access

-- Continuous power through OBD connection
+- Continuous power through the OBD connection

 - Tracks driving behavior and trip data clearly